"The foods we eat and the foods we don't eat, have a profound effect on the health of our whole body, and especially our skin."

 Antioxidants protect the skin by limiting the production of free radicals, which damage your skin.
 In part 2, we'll go through an antioxidant skin care routine, but today we'll talk about antioxidant foods that will help protect your skin.
-Keep in mind, that one of nature's best antioxidants, is the free radical fighting compound found in turmeric, called Curcumin.
+Keep in mind, that one of nature's best ingredients, is the compound found in turmeric that provides defense against free radicals, called Curcumin.

 Healthy fats include things like cold pressed extra virgin olive oil, flax seed, coconut oil, and avocado oil.
 Use these when cooking and steer clear of industrial and processed oils like vegetable, corn, and canola oils. which all increase inflammation.

 Probiotics, which are healthy bacteria for your gut, promote better moisture and absorption, and aid in delaying the signs of aging.
 Lactic acid found in fermented foods also helps reduce the appearance of wrinkles, tightens your pores, and contains exfoliating properties that improve dry and dull skin.
 Taking a good daily pre and probiotic supplement like Smarter Gut Health, with the top 3 strains of hearty probiotics, will help balance your gut bacteria.